ESPRI-Mod/synda/README.md

 ## Installation

-To install using RPM package, see link below
+To install using RPM package, use link below

 [RPM installation](sdt/doc/rpm_install.md)

-To install from source, see link below
+To install from source, use link below

 [Source installation](sdt/doc/src_install.md)